jgraph/www.diagrams.net-source/_posts/2020-10-14-install-insert-diagram-confluence-cloud.md

 1. Edit a page, and type ``/draw``.
 Select the _draw.io Diagram_ macro to create and insert a new diagram.
 <br /><img src="/assets/img/blog/drawio-confluence-cloud-new.png" style="width=100%;max-width:200px;height:auto;" alt="Add the draw.io Diagram macro to insert a diagram into Confluence Cloud">
 2. Select one of the template diagrams, enter a name for your diagram file at the top of the dialog, then click _Create_.
+To [see a larger preview of the template diagram](/blog/template-diagrams.html), click on the magnifying glass in the top right.
 <br /><img src="/assets/img/blog/drawio-confluence-cloud-new-template.png" style="width=100%;max-width:300px;height:auto;" alt="Select a template diagram, then click Create to insert a diagram into Confluence Cloud">
 3. The draw.io diagram editor will open, where you can create, edit and style your diagram.
    * Use the shape libraries on the left to add elements to the drawing canvas in the middle.